profsmucker/ta-works/taworks/README.md

     * verify CSV template can be downloaded with an empty course table
     * verify good error messages show when non csv file is uploaded
     * verify good error messages show when csv with missing header information is uploaded
-    * verfiy good error messages show when csv is uploaded with just header but no courses
+    * verify good error messages show when csv is uploaded with just header but no courses
     * verify good error messages show when csv is uploaded with duplicate courses
-    * verify on csv upload, extra rows, columns, headers doesn't break the functionality or otherwise good error messages will show
+    * verify on csv upload, extra rows, columns, headers don't break the functionality or otherwise good error messages will show
     * verify home button takes you back to AC view
 5. [Home Page](https://team4.uwaterloo.ca/taform/home.html)
    * verify all the links work and style sheets are applied